What is a close ended question?

-- You can include an ‘Other’ answer option with close ended questions if a respondent wants to provide a unique answer.
+- You can include an Other text box with close ended questions if a respondent wants to provide a unique answer

-Conversely, here are a few problems concerning the use of this question style:
+Conversely, here are a few problems with using closed questions:

 - Some respondents may feel that none of the set answers reflect their own opinion or experience.
 In these cases, they may choose to skip the question or even select an answer at random.